dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 » Initializes the UserForm controls.
 For example, you may write code that sets the default values for the controls.

-» Displays the dialog box by using the UserForm object’s Show method.
+» Displays the dialog box by using the UserForm object's Show method.

 » Responds to the events that occur for the various controls — such as clicking a CommandButton.

-» Validates the information provided by the user (if the user didn’t cancel the dialog box).
+» Validates the information provided by the user (if the user didn't cancel the dialog box).
 This step is not always necessary.

 » Takes some action with the information provided by the user (if the information is valid).